zhangtai/hugo.zhangt.ai/content/post/2022/first-time-openwrt.md

 ```

 ## Proxy on OpenWrt

-There are a lot of enthusiasms in China for using OpenWrt/LEDE, especially the VPN/Proxy features, but I failed to manage to set up passwall on my device, and seems it's not possible to setup a transparent proxy for HTTPS traffic, so I just need to run a hysteria proxy client on the router and open port `3128` so any device can use it by explicitly set the `https_proxy` environment variable.
+There is a lot of enthusiasm in China for using OpenWrt/LEDE, especially the VPN/Proxy features, but I failed to manage to set up passwall on my device, and seems it's not possible to set up a transparent proxy for HTTPS traffic, so I just need to run a hysteria proxy client on the router and open port `3128` so any device can use it by explicitly set the `https_proxy` environment variable.

 But setup a service with init.d on OpenWrt is not straight(to me?), so I am going to use the docker service: